 Will it be the same staff?

-The staffing model will be determined by Kerby.
+The staffing model will be determined by Kerby Centre.
 Please note that a different operator will choose staff according to their specific mission and vision.
-Kerby Assembly has committed to employing staff to work in the Veiner and Strathcona Centres who live in Medicine Hat.
-Kerby has also committed to volunteerism as a key operating strategy moving forward.
+Kerby Centre has committed to employing staff to work in the Veiner and Strathcona Centres who live in Medicine Hat.
+Kerby Centre has also committed to volunteerism as a key operating strategy moving forward.